mubashirhassanpk/prompts/README.md

 Simpsons Prompt: "Create image.
 Convert the same photo into a Simpsons style character.
 The character is an energetic technology expert.
 Put them into an appropriate setting in the Simpson universe."

 Pixar Prompt: "Create image.
 Use the attached image as a reference.
 Create a whimsical Pixar-style character with large expressive eyes, soft lighting, and vibrant colours in an imaginative setting like a magical or futuristic city."

+# Helpful Prompts for Tools Website

+Below is a collection of prompts and ideas designed to create useful tools and WordPress plugins for your website.
+These prompts focus on building practical, user-friendly tools to enhance functionality and engagement, perfect for developers, bloggers, and business owners.

+---

+## WordPress Plugin Prompts

+### 1. Loan EMI Calculator WordPress Plugin

+**Prompt:**
+I want to create a WordPress plugin named "Loan EMI Calculator" that helps users calculate their monthly loan EMI.
+The plugin should have a shortcode `[emi_calculator]` to embed it on any page.

+**Features Required:**
+- **Input Fields:** Loan Amount (₹), Interest Rate (%) (Annual), Loan Tenure (Years or Months)
+- A "Calculate EMI" button that computes the EMI instantly
+- **Use the EMI formula:** EMI = [P × R × (1+R)^N] / [(1+R)^N – 1], where P = Loan Amount, R = Monthly Interest Rate (Annual Rate / 12 / 100), N = Loan Tenure (in months)
+- **Display the results:** Monthly EMI, Total Interest Payable, Total Amount Payable (Loan + Interest)
+- Use AJAX to calculate results dynamically without page refresh
+- Modern user-friendly UI with proper spacing
+- Use FontAwesome icons for better visual appeal
+- Proper CSS styling with `css/style.css` and JavaScript `js/script.js`
+- The plugin should enqueue scripts properly using `wp_enqueue_scripts`

+**Code Requirements:**
+- Provide a complete `loan-emi-calculator.php` plugin file
+- Include `js/script.js` for handling AJAX requests
+- Include `css/style.css` for styling
+- Explain step-by-step installation and how to use the plugin

+**Output:**
+Please generate the complete WordPress plugin code along with installation instructions.

+---

+### 2. GST Calculator WordPress Plugin

+**Prompt:**
+I want to create a WordPress plugin named "GST Calculator India" that helps users calculate GST on products/services.
+The plugin should have a shortcode `[gst_calculator]` to display the calculator on any page.

+**Features Required:**
+- **Input Fields:** Original Price (₹), GST Rate (%) (Dropdown with options: 5%, 12%, 18%, 28%)
+- A "Calculate GST" button to instantly compute the GST amount
+- **Formula:** GST Amount = (Original Price * GST Rate) / 100, Final Price = Original Price + GST Amount
+- **Output Display:** GST Amount (₹), Total Price After GST, CGST & SGST Breakdown for intra-state transactions
+- Use AJAX for dynamic calculation without page refresh
+- Modern UI with FontAwesome icons
+- Provide proper CSS styling in `css/style.css` and interactivity with `js/script.js`
+- Properly enqueue styles and scripts using `wp_enqueue_scripts`

+**Code Requirements:**
+- Provide the full `gst-calculator.php` plugin file
+- Include `js/script.js` for AJAX-based calculations
+- Include `css/style.css` for better styling
+- Explain step-by-step installation and usage

+**Output:**
+Please generate the complete WordPress plugin code along with installation instructions.

+---

+### 3. Word Counter & Read Time Calculator WordPress Plugin

+**Prompt:**
+I want to create a WordPress plugin named "Word Counter & Read Time Calculator" that helps users count words and estimate reading time.
+The plugin should have a shortcode `[word_counter]` to display it anywhere on a page.

+**Features Required:**
+- **Input Text Box** where users can type or paste text
+- **Live Word Count** that displays total words and characters as the user types
+- **Estimated Reading Time Calculation** using the formula: Read Time = Total Words / 200 (Assuming average reading speed is 200 words per minute)
+- If reading time is less than 1 minute, display the estimated time in seconds
+- **Display the results dynamically:** Total Words, Total Characters, Estimated Reading Time
+- AJAX-based real-time calculation without page reload
+- Modern UI with FontAwesome icons
+- Proper styling using `css/style.css` and JavaScript interactivity with `js/script.js`
+- Properly enqueue scripts using `wp_enqueue_scripts`

+**Code Requirements:**
+- Provide a full `word-counter.php` plugin file
+- Include `js/script.js` for real-time calculation
+- Include `css/style.css` for modern UI styling
+- Explain step-by-step installation and usage

+**Output:**
+Please generate the full WordPress plugin code along with installation instructions.

+---

+### 4. Age Calculator WordPress Plugin

+**Prompt:**
+I want to create a WordPress plugin named "Age Calculator" that allows users to calculate their current age based on their Date & Time of Birth.
+The plugin should include a shortcode `[age_calculator]` to embed it anywhere on a WordPress page.

+**Features Required:**
+- **Input Field** where users can select Date & Time of Birth using a modern Date-Time Picker
+- A "Calculate Age" button that, when clicked, will:
+  - Calculate and display years, months, days, hours, minutes, and seconds dynamically
+  - Show the age result without page refresh using AJAX
+- **Display Format:** Your Age: XX Years, XX Months, XX Days, XX Hours, XX Minutes, XX Seconds
+- The Date Picker must include decade selection so users can easily pick their birth year (e.g., 1990-2000, 2000-2010)
+- The tool should be responsive and mobile-friendly with an attractive UI
+- Include FontAwesome icons for better visuals
+- Use AJAX-based calculation so that users don't need to refresh the page
+- Proper CSS styling with `css/style.css` and interactivity with `js/script.js`
+- Enqueue styles and scripts properly using `wp_enqueue_scripts`

+**Code Requirements:**
+- Provide a full `age-calculator.php` plugin file
+- Include `js/script.js` for handling AJAX and real-time updates
+- Include `css/style.css` for UI design
+- Explain step-by-step installation and usage

+**Output:**
+Please generate the complete WordPress plugin code along with installation instructions.

+---

+## More Tools Ideas

+### ✅ YouTube Video Thumbnail Downloader

+**Use Case:** Fetch and download HD thumbnails from any YouTube video URL.

+**Features:**
+- Enter YouTube Video Link
+- Show Thumbnail in HD
+- Download Button for image

+**Best for:** Video editors, social media creators

+---

+### ✅ Instagram Hashtag Generator Tool

+**Use Case:** Generates trending hashtags for Instagram posts based on keywords.

+**Features:**
+- Enter Keyword (e.g., fitness, travel)
+- Fetch Trending Hashtags
+- Copy All Button

+**Best for:** Influencers, social media managers

+---

+### ✅ Custom QR Code Generator

+**Use Case:** Generate QR codes for links, text, contact details, or WiFi passwords.

+**Features:**
+- Input URL, Text, Contact
+- Generate Downloadable QR Code
+- Custom Color & Size

+**Best for:** Business websites, event pages

+---

+### ✅ Password Generator Tool

+**Use Case:** Generate strong passwords for users.

+**Features:**
+- Set password length
+- Select Uppercase, Numbers, Symbols
+- Copy Button

+**Best for:** Security-conscious users

+---

+### ✅ Website Speed Test Plugin

+**Use Case:** Helps users test their website loading speed.

+**Features:**
+- Enter Website URL
+- Show Loading Time
+- Show Page Size & Recommendations

+**Similar to:** GTmetrix, Google PageSpeed Insights

+---

+### ✅ Image Compressor for WordPress

+**Use Case:** Reduces image file size before uploading to WordPress.

+**Features:**
+- Upload image
+- Set Compression Level
+- Download Optimized Image

+**Best for:** Bloggers, photographers, eCommerce

+---

 ### 🛠️ Build A Website In Under 2 Minutes